-- 1. They have attained a cumulative grade point average of at least 3.50 in all courses completed at UT Permian Basin. - 2.
-They are in the top ten percent of the graduating class in their college (summer, fell and spring) for that academic year. - 3.
-They have completed the minimum number of semester credit hours at UT Permian Basin as specified in the catalog under which they plan to graduate.
+1. They are in the top ten percent of the graduating class in their college (summer, fall and spring) for that academic year.

+2. They have completed the minimum number of semester credit hours at UT Permian Basin as specified in the catalog under which they plan to graduate.